 Figure 14.
 Several job cards warning they are overlapping, in the swimlanes.

 If a job is categorized with some importance (e.g., critical), then the job card in the swimlane will reflect its importance using colored icons.

 The built-in categories include none (the default), normal (green), urgent (orange), and critical (red).

 Figure 15.
-A job card in the swimlanes marked critical.
+A job card in the swimlanes marked urgent.

 Activities in the Swimlane

 Activities are used as placeholders for tasks that are unrelated to an external customer, such as meal breaks.
 They are displayed on the swimlane using purple activity cards.
 Once an activity has been created, it will automatically be locked, meaning it cannot be manually moved in the swimlane.
 A scheduler can, however, right-click on an activity card to edit or delete the activity.